inko-lang/inko/docs/source/references/contributing.md

 group](https://github.com/inko-lang).

 Before reporting a bug, please make sure an issue doesn't already exist for the bug.
-To find all reported bugs, filter the list of issues using the `bug` label.
+To find all reported bugs, filter the list of issues using the `Bug` type.
 Duplicate issues may be closed without warning.
 If you found an existing issue, please don't reply with comments such as "Me too!" and "+1".
 Instead, click on the thumbs up Emoji displayed when viewing the issue.